sictweb/bti425-2020/notes/angular-components-intro.md

 <br>

-#### Quick Directive Overview
+#### Quick "directive" overview

 A *directive* is an Angular class.
 It interacts with HTML elements in the browser DOM.
 There are three kinds of directives:
-1. Components — directives with an HTML template
+1. Components — directives that have an HTML template
 2. Structural directives — they change the DOM layout by adding and removing DOM elements
 3. Attribute directives — change the appearance or behavior of an element